Is payment required to start?

 Dates, arrival city, group comfort, must-see priority, and preferred contact channel.

 Amber: the route can work, but Zhangjiajie needs protected weather buffer and you should not add Guilin unless the trip becomes longer.
-Confirm arrival city, walking comfort, and whether mountain scenery matters more than city variety before booking.
+Confirm arrival city, walking comfort, and whether agency support is needed for the mountain section before booking.

-You can come with a shortlist, a saved-video route, or one direct question like “Is this too much for 10 days?”
+You can come with a shortlist, a saved-video route, an agency proposal, or one direct question like “Is this too much for 10 days?”
 The first answer should help you decide, not push you into a bigger commitment.